rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 Kaggle dataset was highly unbalanced.
 Therefore,  more study has been made on the efficient use of dataset that is detected to have faulty labels compared to the network architecture.

-*Personal quote:*
-*The main purpose of being insistent on this dataset is being able to build a good model due to lack of good labeled datas.
-I believe it is very hard to achieve.
-Many failed attempts help me to understand AI concepts better.
-And gives birth to new ideas* **(っ◔◡◔)っ :sparkles: \\(^.^)/**

 There is a python script in [**this**](https://github.com/rootloginson/Covid-Xray-Eval-Module) repository.
 You can test a lung x-ray image with one line of shell command.